Nicolás Vargas: Youth career

 Vargas started his career at Primera División de Chile club O'Higgins.
 He progressed from the under categories club all the way to the senior team.

 O'Higgins

 Vargas was part of the youth teams of O'Higgins before to be promoted to the first team in 2012 by Eduardo Berizzo.
 On 2013 is sent on loan to Barnechea, come back for the Apertura 2013-14.

 On December 10, 2013, he won the Apertura 2013-14 with O'Higgins and was the captain of team.
 In the tournament, he played in 11 of 18 matches.

 In 2014, he won the Supercopa de Chile against Deportes Iquique, playing the 90 minutes of the match, and failing a penalty in the penalty shoot-out.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.

+Deportes Copiapó

+In June 2023, he joined Deportes Copiapó.
+On 9 October 2024, he and his teammate Leonardo Pais were fired before the 2024 season ended.

+Huachipato

+On 6 March 2025, Vargas joined Huachipato.